 But what causes UTIs in dogs?
-Often dogs develop struvite stones, which can then bring on bladder infections.
-Small breeds such as Yorkshire terriers are particularly prone to developing these.
+Often, dogs develop struvite stones, which can then bring on bladder infections.
+Small breeds, such as Yorkshire Terriers, are particularly prone to developing these.
 Similarly, bigger dogs like Dalmatians are susceptible to developing urate stones.
 Stones block the passages, preventing dogs from urinating.
 Bacteria then build up and infection occurs.
 But dogs can also get UTIs from cancer, trauma, and stress.

 How Do I Treat My Dog’s Urinary Tract Infection?

 Fortunately, treating your dog’s UTI is often a relatively straightforward process.
-Typically, antibiotics are prescribed destroy the growth of microorganisms causing infection.
+Typically, antibiotics prescribed destroy the growth of microorganisms causing infection.
 In some cases, a special diet may also be recommended to help dissolve urinary stones.
 The treatment will usually take just 10 to 14 days.
-Whilst the antibiotics are normally taken orally, they can also be injected.
+While antibiotics are normally taken orally, they can also be injected.
 In complicated cases, antimicrobial therapy will be prescribed for 4 to 6 weeks, with a urine culture taking place after one week, to ensure it is working.
 If the infection is because of something more serious, such as a tumor, surgery may well be needed.

 Because UTIs in dogs are usually straightforward, dogs will often be fully recovered and back to health in just a couple of weeks.
 You can expect to see signs of improvement within a few days of your dog starting the treatment.
 However, in complicated cases, antimicrobials will need to be re-administered and dogs may need more than a couple of weeks before they are fully healed.